So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 - Avoid direction hoping.
 Pick a direction and see it through until you have enough data and experience to make a decision on changing directions.

 *of course, the rest of the saying is that ”…oftentimes better than a master of one.”
-It’s also good to consider if you are going to be a specialist agency – like an “SEO Agency” – or are you going to be a digital agency that happens to focus on one industry.
+It’s also good to consider if you are going to be a specialist agency – like an “SEO Agency” – or you are going to be a digital agency that happens to focus on one industry.

 2. Define Your Target Audience